 The market cap of the company at the time of news was approx 30 million USD.

-When it comes to small capitalization stocks there are often structural funding issues that the company has due to lack of revenues, especially when it comes to the biotechnology sector.
-Due to such reasons, companies are often forced to raise capital through financing to proceed with development/research or operational activities in general which creates an issue for shareholders and value of the stock as it increases the supply of stock in circulation and devaluing its value.
-Such conditions might create opportunities for short sellers to use potential dilutions to initiate short positions if the company is in need to raise capital.
+When it comes to small-capitalization stocks, there are often structural funding issues that the company has due to a lack of revenues, especially in the biotechnology sector.
+Due to such reasons, companies are often forced to raise capital through financing to proceed with development/research or operational activities in general, which creates an issue for shareholders and the value of the stock as it increases the supply of stock in circulation and devaluing its value.
+Such conditions might create opportunities for short sellers to use potential dilutions to initiate short positions if the company needs raising capital.

-This article will not go by any means in-depth on how to read balance sheets, capital structure or burn ratios for companies, there are plenty of great sources to find about that on internet, this article will strictly focus on how to extract the edge from 2 or 3 dilution cases where short seller can participate.
+This article will not go by any means in-depth on how to read balance sheets, capital structure, or burn ratios for companies; there are plenty of great sources to find about that on the internet; this article will strictly focus on how to extract the edge from 2 or 3 dilution cases where short seller can participate.

-A decent site to use is BAMSEC.com to check trough fillings of the company such as balance sheet, monthly cash burn ratio, previous dilutions, currently active or non-active shelves, etc...
+A decent site to use is BAMSEC.com to check through fillings of the company such as balance sheet, monthly cash burn ratio, previous dilutions, currently active or non-active shelves, etc...
 All this has to be checked in detail for someone who would like to short ahead of the offering for a proactive method.
-And to always keep in mind, just because one does an excellent job at checking all the fillings and financial status of the company it is still rather difficult to be on point when the company executes the offering, due to many unknown factors.
+And to always keep in mind, just because one does an excellent job at checking all the fillings and financial status of the company, it is still somewhat challenging to be on point when the company executes the offering due to many unknown factors.

-Overall, short-seller has two ways to participate in the dilution activity of a company, one is to be proactive and initiate a position ahead in the expectation that the company will release offering and dilute.
-The second way is to be reactive and to wait for offering to be released and then position on the ticker.
+Overall, a short-seller has two ways to participate in the dilution activity of a company; one is to be proactive and initiate a position ahead in the expectation that the company will release offering and dilute.
+The second way is to be reactive and wait for the offering to be released and then position it on the ticker.

-Additional to that there are other dilutions such as at the market selling of warrants, or trough the market makers of shares that company is willing to get rid of, but those are much more un-identified as a pattern and too conceptual at least from my research and therefore will not be mentioned as a play.
+Additionally, there are other dilutions such as at the market selling of warrants or through the market makers of shares that the company is willing to get rid of.
+Still, those are much more un-identified as a pattern and too conceptual, at least from my research and therefore will not be mentioned as a play.

-An example of offering news release (ticker AYTU):
+An example of offering a news release (ticker AYTU):

-Two major components that are important to look in offering news is the amount of shares (relative to float size) and the price per share released.
+Two major components that are important to look at in offering news are the number of shares (relative to float size) and the price per share released.

-Very important time window to keep in mind, especially on second day after the stock had a major run / push on its previous day.
-Getting stuck with long position and hammered with offering is something that can happen around this time window.
+The critical time window to keep in mind, especially on the second day after the stock had a significant run/push on its previous day.
+Getting stuck with a long position and hammered with offering can happen around this time window.

 Variables for potential pre-market offering play:

-It is very important to keep in mind that this type of pre-market offering ONLY relates to small-cap tickers that had a strong volume run on the first day, and the offering is released right at the next day.
-This ensures that a large number of underwater buyers from day 1 will be pushed into panic mode in large volumes and will participate in selling cascade.
+It is essential to keep in mind that this type of pre-market offering ONLY relates to small-cap tickers with a substantial volume run on the first day, and the offering is released right the next day.
+This ensures that many underwater buyers from day one will be pushed into panic mode in large volumes and will participate in the selling cascade.

 Shorting short squeeze soft clearout in mid-day (after pre-market offering):